robotnyc/vacation-mode-action/README.md

 # Vacation Mode JavaScript Action

-This action helps maintainers of open source projects go on vacation and take mental health breaks by limiting community interactions within a repository.
+This GitHub Action helps maintainers of open source projects go on vacation and take mental health breaks by limiting community inter s within a repository.
 During this time, commenting, opening issues, or creating pull requests will be limited to a defined group.

-This action uses the [interaction limit feature](https://docs.github.com/en/github/building-a-strong-community/limiting-interactions-in-your-repository).
-The issue with this feature is it only can be enabled for 24 hours.
-This action works around this _limitation_ in a way that hopefully makes it easier for the project maintainer and for the community.
+This GitHub Action avoids the 24 hour limit of the GitHub repository [interactions limit](https://docs.github.com/en/github/building-a-strong-community/limiting-interactions-in-your-repository) feature.
+This makes it easier for the project maintainers and more transperant for the community.

 Inspired by [@mrdoob](https://github.com/mrdoob)'s, maintainer of [three.js](https://github.com/mrdoob/three.js), feature request https://twitter.com/mrdoob/status/1305989856368234496 .